greenfox-zerda-raptors/Anna812/week-02/README.md

-folder for week 02 practice
+folder for week2 practice and project